Hanlin-Dong/awesome-opensees/README.md

 * [Official Community](http://opensees.berkeley.edu/community/index.php) - The official community where you can get help from software developers.
 * [dinochen.com in Chinese](http://dinochen.com/) - Blog of Dr. Chen Xue Wei, Senior Associate, WSP Hong Kong Ltd. ![chinese][chinese]
+* [Portwood Digital](https://portwooddigital.com/) - Blog of Dr. Michael Scott, Oregon State University.
+He is one of the core developers of OpenSees.
+* [Jose Abell's Research Blog](https://joseabell.com/) - Blog of Dr. Jose Abell focused on Geotechincal research using OpenSees.

 ## Contributing
 If you are interested in contributing, please read the [contribution guidelines](contributing.md).
 You can either contribute to the list, or contribute to the tcl codes.
 Your efforts are highly appreciated by the authors.